shanebp/BP-Profile-Message-UX-Free/readme.txt

 * adjust the javascript
 * or prefer the use of ajax

-... you might be interested in the premium version here: http://www.philopress.com/products/buddymessageux/
+...you might be interested in the premium version here: http://www.philopress.com/products/buddymessageux/